a-kon/react-template/README.md

         └── Button
 ```

-Main code placed in src directory.
-Code is splitted by domains with the following structure:
+The main code placed in `src` directory.
+The code is split to domains with the following structure:
 ```
 domain
 ├── assets